 11 Best Online Form Builder Apps for Different Purposes

 The internet is full of online form builders with several interesting features.
 Free online form builders come with restrictions, while a paid solution allows you to create unlimited forms, use advanced features that help you accept unlimited form submissions, and analyze form data.
 Using online form builders or a SaaS solution is one of the best ways to create forms quickly.

 1. Sender — Free Online Signup Forms & Pop-ups

 Sender lets you create beautiful, professional, and responsive online forms to grow your email list, ask for contact details, or generate leads.
 Use Sender’s drag-and-drop builder to create and launch inline or pop-up forms for your website.

-Unlimited custom fields, even on free accounts, full GDPR compliance, and advanced features like showing form at a specific interval make Sender a powerful form builder for any digital business.
+Unlimited custom fields, even on free accounts, full GDPR compliance, drag-and-drop form designer, and advanced features like showing form at a specific interval make Sender a powerful form builder for any digital business.

 - Create beautiful signup forms that can be embedded in-line or used as a pop-up;